gohugoio/hugo/content/en/variables/page.md

 .Kind
 : the page's *kind*.
 Possible return values are `page`, `home`, `section`, `taxonomy`, or `taxonomyTerm`.
 Note that there are also `RSS`, `sitemap`, `robotsTXT`, and `404` kinds, but these are only available during the rendering of each of these respective page's kind and therefore *not* available in any of the `Pages` collections.

-.Lang
-: language taken from the language extension notation.

 .Language
 : a language object that points to the language's definition in the site `config`.